WUSTL-Biol4220/home/course_project.md

 *(Relevant labs and lectures: 03A, 03B, 04A)*

 The `get_seq.sh` manages and downloads fasta-formatted accessions from GenBank.
-As input, the script accepts a list of accessions, one per row.
-The script will then download all available sequences into the `sequences` subdirectory, and append any issues to the file `warnings.log`.
+As input, the script accepts two arguments: (1) a list of accessions, and (2) a directory where the sequences are managed.
+The script will then check whether each accession has already been downloaded into the managed directory, download any missing sequences, and append any issues to the file `warnings.log`.

 ### Usage

-`./get_seq [OPTIONS] file`
+`./get_seq ACCESSION_FILE SEQUENCE_DIR`

+### Behavior

 Input file example with four accessions
 ```